UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/General-Examples/README.md

 ## Scripts

 ### [Single serial job requesting two cores](two-core-serial-job)
 A basic example script that requests two cores on a single node.
-Includes

 ### [Three serial jobs requesting four cores](three-serial-jobs-four-cores)
 A simple example of how to run three serial jobs in a single job using four cores.